 Each idea, or topic, is presented as a chapter.
-Each begin in an immediate fashion, then undergo serious dissection until they are nothing.
+Each begin in an immediate fashion, then underwent serious dissection until they are nothing.
 His thoughts are definitely easily read and understood, but daunting as they roll around in your head.
 I will often read half a chapter or so, reach for a pause, ponder the ideas for some time, and finish.
-More often than not, I can only handle one chapter per reading session - as I typically read on the train to work in the morning.
-The rest of the day is filled with intense thought about what I have read.
+More often than not, I can only handle one chapter per reading session – as I typically read on the train to work in the morning.
+The rest of the day is filled with an intense thought about what I have read.
 Jiddu does not present himself as a teacher, religious figure, deity or anyone special.
 He actually goes out of his way to steer you away from thinking of him as such.
-He does not hold distaste for anything in the world.
+He does not hold a distaste for anything in the world.
 There is no hostility or preaching, just ideas for possibly living a better life.
-In my opinion they inspire a more free life.
+In my opinion, they inspire a more free life.
 I feel like I have been searching for his words my whole life.
 Not that I would have been lost without them or anything, but because he so eloquently phrases ideas better than I have thought them.
-I have often had similar lines of thinking over the years, and held them tightly.
+I have often had similar lines of thinking over the years and held them tightly.

 When you call yourself an Indian or a Muslim or a Christian or a European, or anything else, you are being violent.
 Do you see why it is violent?
 Because you are separating yourself from the rest of mankind.
 When you separate yourself by belief, by nationality, by tradition, it breeds violence.

 On the religion front, I have never been a religious person.
 I have never called myself by a label or necessarily agreed with organized religion as a whole.
-In many ways I feel religion does nothing but separate people, or disguise itself as religion and finds itself stirred-in with political agenda.
+In many ways, I feel religion does nothing but separate people, or disguise itself as religion and finds itself stirred in with political agenda.
 But I will stop there.
-I will not elaborate on my personal beliefs - people are divided when it comes to religion and politics.
+I will not elaborate on my personal beliefs – people are divided when it comes to religion and politics.
 I will keep further thoughts to myself.

 The notion of conditioning resonates throughout every idea Jiddu presents.
 We endure conditioning from the moment we are born.
 From elementary school teachers, classmates, friends, our parent’s ideals, prejudice, religion, to high school, work life, and beyond.
 He presents each condition like they can be dissolved from within.
 You have it within yourself to stop them.
-From a human feeling such as fear, to the relationships you hold dear.
+From a human feeling, such as fear, to the relationships you hold dear.
 He wrote that we, as an individual, are fear and can stop ourselves from inflicting it upon ourselves.